minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 This also means, that one needs to be able to deduce from the votes which candidates voted pro- one special interest group, and anti- the other one.

-Due to this specification, the data from the League of Conservation Votes#footnote("https://scorecard.lcv.org") Scorecard was used throughout this paper.
-The website predetermines which rollcall votes are pro-environmental and which are anti-environmental.
-One of the major downsides of using this data, however, was that the LCV Scorecard does not include representatives' IDs to prior to 2021, meaning that only in the last vote were IDs matched to each representative.
-Although approximately 60% of representatives present in the last rollcall vote were also present in the votes prior and thus were able to be matched by IDs, about 40% of the representatives had to be matched by first and lastnames, parties and states, only, which caused merging errors, which will be detailed more in @merging.
+Due to this specification, the data from the League of Conservation Votes(LCV)#footnote("https://scorecard.lcv.org") Scorecard was used throughout this paper.
+The website predetermines which roll-call votes are pro-environmental and which are anti-environmental.
+One of the difficulties of using this data, however, was that the LCV Scorecard does not include representatives' IDs prior to 2021.
+Although approximately 60% of representatives present in the last roll-call vote were also present in the votes prior and thus were able to be matched by IDs, about 40% of the representatives had to be matched by first and lastnames, parties and states, only, which caused merging errors, which will be detailed more in @merging.

-Considering these circumstances, utilizing one of the many other rollcall data providing websites, such as Govtrack US, Congress.gov and C-Span would have been more useful, since these match representatives with a unique identifier.
-This was not possible, however, because these websites do not publish all rollcall votes but only the most relevant, i.e. the rollcall votes which passed a bill.
+Considering these circumstances, utilizing one of the many other roll-call data providing websites, such as Govtrack US, Congress.gov and C-Span would have been more useful, since these match representatives with a unique identifier.
+This was not possible, however, because these websites do not publish all roll-call votes but only the most relevant, i.e. the roll-call votes which passed a bill.
-For this analysis, however, only the environmentally related rollcall votes are relevant and these are often not published on the aforementioned websites.
-Thus, the LCV Scorecard Website was used to source rollcall data, despite their incomplete use of IDs for representatives.
+For this analysis, however, only the environmentally related roll-call votes are relevant and these are often not published on the aforementioned websites.
+Thus, the LCV Scorecard Website was used to source roll-call data, despite their incomplete use of IDs for representatives.

 // Data Processing & Cleaning
-Considering the circumstance that the 2021 votes had a different format than the 2013-2019 votes, the representative's names were often different, and thus could not be joined easily to create an aggregate rollcall dataframe.
+Considering the circumstance that the 2021 votes had a different format than the 2013-2019 votes, the representative's names were often different, and thus could not be joined easily to create an aggregate roll-call dataframe.

 #figure(```r
 fuzzy_match <- function(x, y, max_dist = 5) {